 - Starting point: Clatteringshaws Visitor Centre

-This enchanting route, in the heart of a UNESCO Biosphere, begins with a stroll along the edge of Clatteringshaws Loch to visit Bruce's Stone, which commemorates Robert the Bruce's victory at the Battle of Trool in 1307.
+This enchanting route, in the heart of a UNESCO Biosphere, begins with a stroll along the edge of Clatteringshaws Loch to visit Bruce's Stone, which commemorates Robert the Bruce's victory at the Battle of Glen Trool in 1307.
 The route then leads to the visitor centre to begin the Loch View hike through winter woodland, reaching a stunning vantage point over the loch.

 Read about the Clatteringshaws Loch View trail

-Get the whole family together for fresh air and good old fashioned fun.
+Get the whole family together for the fresh air and good old fashioned fun that winter walking holidays provide.
 These two picks both offer lots for your little ones to see and do while they stretch their legs in the fresh winter air.

 7. Castle Fraser Estate, Aberdeenshire

 Castle Fraser, Aberdeenshire

 Kids will feel like they've walked into a winter fairy tale in the grounds of this stunning castle.
-Although the castle itself is closed from late October - March you can explore the beautiful grounds all year round and follow two great trails, The Alton Brae Trail and Miss Bristow's Trail.
+Although the castle itself is closed from late October - March you can explore the beautiful grounds all year round and follow two great winter walks, The Alton Brae Trail and Miss Bristow's Trail.

 Read about Castle Fraser